waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * However, *Flush Clue* takes priority over *Locked Hand Save*.
 In other words, any color clue fosusing a card on slot 1 is always a *Play Clue*.
 * On the other hand, when a rank clue (except a 5 clue) is given focusing a card on slot 1 and if it requires the clue receiver to blind-play **one** or more card to fulfill the *Finesse/Bluff*, it is treated as a *Locked Hand Save*; otherwise, it is a *Play Clue*.

+### Skipped Misplay Chop Move

+* Through [*Chop Move Addition Rules*](Chop_Move_Guide.md#addition), if a player misplay an off-chop card, they are trying to perform a *Triple Chop Move* (or *Quadruple Chop Moves* depending on how many cards are skipped).
+* Note that the players can turn this convention off and treat it as a *Positional Misplay*, especially in the variants which rely on *Positional Clues*.

 ### Occupied Tempo Clue Chop Move

 * If a player is occupied and they tempo a card that is cm or previously clued, it would be quite strange.
 * The reason it's strange is because they can just play and on the next turn they can then tempo their partner.
 * We agree that, if this is done, in addition to the play, they should also chop move.